ManideepTelukuntla/Image-Classifier-Using-VGG16/README.md

 # Image Classifier

 In this project, I trained an image classifier to recognize different species of flowers.
-I can imagine using something like this in a phone app that tells me the name of the flower my camera is looking at.I used [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories as part of this project.
+I can imagine using something like this in a phone app that tells me the name of the flower my camera is looking at.
+I used [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories as part of this project.

 ## Prerequisites